^

 Pathogenesis of cysticercosis

-Parasitization of Cysticercus cellulosae is more often observed in the subcutaneous tissue, brain and spinal cord, eyes, muscles, heart, liver, lungs, peritoneum, etc. A helminth around all organs and tissues (except the eye) forms a reactive connective tissue capsule, inflammatory and degenerative changes.
-The significance of the factor of mechanical compression of parasites of surrounding tissues depends on the localization of cysticerci.
-To severe consequences leads to a skid in the brain and eyes.
-In the brain tissue around the cysticercus develop vasculitis, a marked glial reaction, possible encephalitis, meningitis, a disturbance of liquorodynamics.
-When the larva is localized, the racemose (branching) form of the cysticercus develops in the shells of the brain base, while the parasite, reaching a length of more than 20 cm, can descend along the spinal cord.
-When the eyes are involved in the process, both eyes are often involved.
-Expressed toxic-allergic reactions are observed when the parasite die, when its meltdown occurs; when calcification, an inflammatory reaction is absent.
+Parasitism of Cysticercus cellulosae is most often observed in the subcutaneous tissue, brain and spinal cord, eyes, muscles, heart, liver, lungs, peritoneum, etc. A reactive connective tissue capsule forms around the helminth in all organs and tissues (except the eye), inflammatory and degenerative changes develop.
+The significance of the factor of mechanical compression of surrounding tissues by parasites depends on the localization of cysticerci.
+Severe consequences result from the introduction into the brain and eyes.
+Vasculitis, pronounced glial reaction, possible encephalitis, meningitis, and impaired cerebrospinal fluid dynamics develop in the brain tissue around the cysticercus.
+When the larva is localized in the membranes of the base of the brain, a racemose (branched) form of cysticercus develops, and the parasite, reaching a length of more than 20 cm, can descend along the spinal cord.
+When the eyes are affected, both eyes are often involved in the process.
+Expressed toxic-allergic reactions are observed when the parasite dies, when it melts; during calcification, there is no inflammatory reaction.

-Symptoms of cysticercosis
+Symptoms of Cysticercosis

 Diagnosis of cysticercosis